txodds/tx-on-chain/README.md

 Demonstrates how to purchase TxOracle subscription tokens using SOL.
 1. Executes on-chain token purchase transaction
 2. Transfers tokens from treasury to user's account

-#### `examples/tokens/stake.ts`
-Shows how to stake purchased tokens to gain API access.
-1. Creates a stake account for the user
-2. Transfers tokens from user account to stake vault
-3. Locks tokens for the minimum period
-4. Enables user to create subscriptions

-#### `examples/tokens/unstake.ts`
-Demonstrates how to withdraw staked tokens after the lock period.
-1. Verifies the stake lock period has expired
-2. Transfers tokens back from stake vault to user account
-3. Closes the stake vault and stake account
-4. Returns rent to the user

 ### Data Snapshots